 Security crisis in Mali

-A deepening security crisis and ethnic conflict is unfolding in Central Mali, forcing children into vulnerable and unsafe circumstances.
-The activity of radical groups has rendered some areas inaccessible to both government institutions and humanitarian organizations, while conflict between animal herders—the Peulh—and farmers—the Dogon—has erupted over land ownership and rights.
+A deepening security crisis is unfolding in Central and Northern Mali, forcing children into vulnerable and unsafe circumstances.
+The activity of armed groups has rendered some areas inaccessible to both government institutions and humanitarian organizations, while conflict between animal herders and farmers has erupted over land ownership and rights.
+Nearly 400,000 children and families have fled their homes, food prices have skyrocketed and more than 500 schools have closed.

 Mali